pocketpy/pocketpy/docs/index.md

 ## Star the repo

-If you find pocketpy useful, consider [star this repository](https://github.com/blueloveth/pocketpy) (●'◡'●)
+If you find pkpy useful, consider [star this repository](https://github.com/blueloveth/pocketpy) (●'◡'●)

 ## Sponsor me